 Training quality is improved when the employer and training provider are speaking to one and other to manage sequencing and planning for learning outcomes.
 Good attendance, punctual submission of work, full engagement with tasks and feedback should be acknowledged and celebrated.
 You can find out more about this in our three/four-way partnership section.

-Off-the-job training time should be protected, and the apprentice should ideally be given more if required, remember 20% is a minimum requirement.
+Off-the-job training time should be protected, and the apprentice should ideally be given more if required, remember an average of 6 hours per week for those working full-time is a minimum requirement.

 Apprentices should have access to training wider than just their job role.
 For example:

 In the run-up to an assessment, the apprentice should be provided sufficient support and time to prepare for their assessment.
 You should also support the apprentice if they are struggling to get a date from their end-point assessment organisation.